Long Wharf Theatre

 - Establish and maintain productive and collaborative working relationships with senior staff and board members.

-- Collaborate with the Director of Philanthropic Engagement to ensure necessary support for Long Wharf Theatre’s fundraising and organizational advancement.
+- Collaborate with the Director of Philanthropy to ensure necessary support for Long Wharf Theatre’s fundraising and organizational advancement initiatives.

 - Provide strategic marketing and public relations support for all education and community partnership programs.

 - Share research and results, revenue and expense projections, and other marketing updates with the marketing team, senior staff, and board committees as required.